zeeshansalim1234/XFLR5-AUTOMATION/README.md

   * It is recommended that all the script related files be saved on deskstop for reliable loading of foils from the PC.

   ### 2. Input:
-  * Users have to input all the parameters in the text file attached and make sure to save the changes before running the script.
+  * Users have to input all the parameters in the GUI, this data then gets saved in the textfile which acts as a database for the code.

+  * Alternatively, users can directly enter data in the textfile attached with the code.

   * Do not change the orientation of the file by adding or deleting lines between any input (Working to improve this issue).